Mark Wilkinson (singer)

-he started music early ages with the support from his family

 Early life

 Wilkinson was born in England, but his family later emigrated to Singapore and then to Australia when he was four years old.
-He was educated at Sydney Grammar School and went on to complete a Bachelor of Arts/Commerce degree at the University of Sydney.
-During university, Wilkinson learned how to play the acoustic guitar.
+He attended Sydney Grammar School and went on to complete a Bachelor of Arts/Commerce degree at the University of Sydney.
+While in university, Wilkinson learned how to play the acoustic guitar.

 Career

-In 2006, Wilkinson independently released his debut EP, Cellophane Life.
-This unpolished 6 track collection provided an introduction to Wilkinson's lyrical hand and emotive sound.
-The title track along with "Baptism By Fire" elevated Mark as a finalist in Commercial Radio Australia's coveted New Artist To Radio competition.
+In 2006, Wilkinson independently released his six-track debut EP, Cellophane Life.
+The title track, along with "Baptism By Fire," elevated Mark to the finalist stage in Commercial Radio Australia's coveted New Artist To Radio competition.

-Following on in 2007, Wilkinson hit the road with then current Australian Idol winner Damien Leith, performing to thousands across the country.
-Shortly after, he came to the attention of Peer Music, the world's largest independent music publisher, and subsequently signed a global deal.
+Following on, in 2007, Wilkinson hit the road with the then current Australian Idol winner Damien Leith, performing to thousands across the country.
+Shortly after, he caught the attention of Peer Music, the world's largest independent music publisher, and subsequently signed an international contract.

-Kicking off 2008, Wilkinson set out on the road again, headlining shows along the east coast of Australia.
+In early 2008, Wilkinson set out on the road again, headlining shows along the east coast of Australia.
 He then set off to Europe for two months, performing across Ireland, England, France, and Germany; teaming up with songwriter Adam Argyle (Melanie C, Newton Faulkner, Wes Carr); and working with David Gray's team in his London studio.
-The success of the European tour saw Wilkinson invited to return as part of the Popkomm conference in Berlin, where he showcased to industry members from around the globe.
+The success of his European tour led to Wilkinson's invitation to the Popkomm conference in Berlin, where he spoke to industry representatives from around the globe.

-Wilkinson returned to Australia to finish his follow-up EP, Counting Down the Hours, which delivered a more polished, fully produced side to his music.
-The title track along with "Keep Fighting" once again placed him as a finalist in the New Artist to Radio competition, with Wilkinson going on to receive airplay on various commercial and community stations across the country.
+Wilkinson returned to Australia to finish his follow-up EP, Counting Down the Hours, which was more thoroughly produced.
+The title track, along with "Keep Fighting," once again placed him as a finalist in the New Artist to Radio competition, with Wilkinson going on to receive airplay on various commercial and community stations across the country.

 In early 2009, Wilkinson was invited to perform for deployed Australian troops serving in the Solomon Islands.
-In an effort to make more of his music publicly available, Wilkinson launched a campaign called 'A Year of YouTube' beginning in April.
-The premise of the campaign being to release an original song each week over the course of a year.
-With Wilkinson's live reputation continuing to grow, he signed on with the Harbour Agency, Australia's largest booking agency.
-This relationship was solidified with Sydney residencies, where Wilkinson performed week after week, and followed on with a national tour supporting Diesel.
+In an effort to make more of his music publicly available, Wilkinson launched a campaign called 'A Year of YouTube' beginning in April, the premise of the campaign being to release an original song each week over the course of a year.
+His relationship was solidified with Sydney residencies, where Wilkinson performed week after week, followed by a national tour supporting Diesel.

-The following year, 2010, launched in similar fashion with Wilkinson touring Australia supporting Michael Bolton.
+2010 launched in similar fashion, with Wilkinson touring Australia supporting Michael Bolton.
 This quickly followed up with more tours alongside Ian Moss (Cold Chisel), Jon Stevens (Noiseworks), and Shannon Noll, before heading to China to represent Australia and perform at World Expo.
 Wilkinson then finished the year performing at arenas around the country alongside Brian Wilson, Chicago, America, and Peter Frampton.